alexvlad14/Weather-Api/README.md

 # Overview

 The Weather API provides access to weather data for various locations around the world.
-It offers real-time weather information, forecasts, and historical data.
+It offers real-time weather information and forecasts.